armin-reichert/pacman/README.md

 .endStateMachine();
 ```

-A more complex state machine is used for implementing the **global game control** ([PacManGameController](PacManGame/src/main/java/de/amr/games/pacman/controller/PacManGameController.java)).
+A more complex state machine is used for implementing the **global game controller** ([GameController](PacManGame/src/main/java/de/amr/games/pacman/controller/GameController.java)).
 It processes game events which
 are created during the game play, for example when Pac-Man finds food or meets ghosts.
 Also the different
 game states like changing the level or the dying animations of Pac-Man and the ghosts are controlled by this
 state machine.
 Further, the more complex states are implemented as subclasses of the generic `State` class.
 This